 The Mammoth Yosemite Airport's ability to offer expanded services (such as commercial scheduled air service) is limited due to inadequate facilities, runways, and aircraft ramps.
 The lack of infrastructure improvements reduces visitor air access to the region, which in turn maintains dependency on the automobile and perpetuates traffic problems in the community.

 Traffic congestion is expected to increase as a result of improvements to the Mammoth Mountain Ski Area as well as new growth areas/developments, including North Village, Sierra Star, and Snowcreek.
 Increased traffic, due to these expansions and new developments, will aggravate congestion and increase conflicts between vehicles and pedestrians.
 However, some of the Town's arterial roadways provide traffic capacity in excess of existing or forecast future needs, unnecessarily increasing their impact on the pedestrian/bicycle environment and the overall visual quality of the community.

-Maintenance of the Existing Regional/Interregional Transportation System

-Maintenance of the existing regional and interregional transportation system is discussed in the Action Element.

-Travel Demand, Town of Mammoth Lakes
+Town of Mammoth Lakes Travel Demand

 Existing Travel Demand